Manas-Kumar-Muduli/Multilevel-Classification-of-Chest-X-Ray/README.md

 OBJECTIVE

 Our objective is to create a system that used for detecting whether a disease is present or not, and then classifying the type of disease, if present.
-Detecting the disease
+Detecting the disease.
-Categorized the disease
+Categorized the disease.

 RESULTS